intranda/goobi-plugin-step-handle-mets/docs/index_en.md

 ---
-title: Automatic Handle registration
+title: Automatic Handle Assignment
 identifier: intranda_step_handle_mets
-description: Step Plugin for the automatic registration for Handle IDs in METS files
+description: Step plugin for the automatic creation of Handle IDs within METS files
 published: true
 ---

 ## Introduction
-The plugin generates a Handle on the Handle server for all logical and physical elements of a METS file.
-This Handle is then stored within the element itself as metadata under `_urn`.
+The plugin generates a Handle on the Handle server of the GWDG for all logical and physical elements of a METS file.
+These Handles are then stored in the respective element itself as metadata `_urn`.

-If automatic DOI assignment is installed, a new DOI will be generated and stored for each top-level logical element.
+If automatic DOI assignment is installed, a new DOI is generated and stored for each top-level logical element.

 ## Installation
-To use the plugin, the following files need to be installed:
+To use the plugin, the following files must be installed:

 ```bash
 goobi-plugin-step-handle-mets.jar